jyothireddy-0909/cypressSkilltest/README.md

     *   Execute command 'npm run CypressTests' (this will execute the tests in headless electron browser)

 **To execute javascript program from terminal:**
-* Execute command 'npm run JSProgramFile'
+* Execute command 'npm run featurefilename'